-This fancy, fabulous recipe for Middle Eastern Roasted Vegetable Rice can be enjoyed as an entree or side dish.
-It’s completely vegan, satisfying and full of flavor.
+This fancy, fabulous recipe for Middle Eastern Roasted Vegetable Rice can be enjoyed as an entrée or side dish.
+It’s completely vegan, satisfying, and full of flavor.
 Roasting the vegetables brings out their natural sweetness.
-Chickpeas add protein and fiber.
-A delicious blend of turmeric and spices adds anti-inflammatory goodness.
+Chickpeas add protein and fiber, and a delicious blend of turmeric and spices adds anti-inflammatory goodness.
 You will love this flavorful take on vegetable rice!

 History of Basmati Rice